kavishkabartlett-rgb/Technical-Portfolio/16-Bit CPU Circuit/README.md

     - J-Type: j, jal

 ## Skills Used/Key Features in Each File
+*Names in parenthesis are the actual name of the files*

 <big>**Main**</big> - Uses the other files to create the entire CPU logic
 - <big>**ROM**</big> - Uses ROM to store instructions from a program
 - <big>**Instruction Decoding**</big> - Splits intructions into opcode to determine instruction type, then splits further based on result (ie if there is rt, rs, and rt for R-type, rt and rs for I-type, or just address for J-type)